-Malfunction Indicator Lamp (MIL)
+Malfunction Indicator Light (MIL)

-Illuminates when an engine emissions failure has occurred.
-The vehicle can be safely driven but should be serviced to correct the problem.
-The situation should not be considered an emergency.
-In some cases, the Malfunction Indicator Lamp activates in conjunction with the High Exhaust Temperature, Diesel Particulate
+This warning light turns on when an engine emissions failure occurs.
+An emissions failure is not an emergency, and the vehicle can be safely driven, but should be serviced to correct the problem.
+In some cases, the MIL will activate in conjunction with the High Exhaust System Temperature

-Filter (DPF) and Diesel Exhaust Fluid (DEF) Warning Lights.
+(HEST), diesel particulate filter (DPF), and Diesel Exhaust Fluid (DEF) warning lights.